yang70/github_create/README.md

 by [Matthew Yang](http://matthewgyang.com)

 ## Description
-GitHub Create is a ruby script that allows you to quickly create a remote repository on [github.com](https://github.com) and set it as the current project's `origin` all in one step from the command line.
+GitHub Create is a Ruby script that allows you to quickly create a remote repository on [github.com](https://github.com) and set it as the current project's `origin` all in one step from the command line.

 It utilizes the [GitHub API](https://developer.github.com/v3/) along with the [Ruby Net::HTTP library](http://ruby-doc.org/stdlib-2.2.3/libdoc/net/http/rdoc/Net/HTTP.html) and [JSON module](http://ruby-doc.org/stdlib-2.2.3/libdoc/json/rdoc/JSON.html).